And how to catch a dream

 Step 5: Decorate your plate.

 Decorate the edge of the plate with stickers, beads, glitter — whatever you want.
+You can even use pictures of inspirational dreams or a selfie.

 Step 6: Add your dream inspiration